 We are getting daily updates regarding the status of the coronavirus.
 Please know that we, at Siena Hills Primary Care, are taking all possible precautions and safety procedures for our patients and our staff.
 We are following recommendations closely from the Centers for Disease Control and Prevention (CDC), as well as state and local health authorities.
-Our shared goal is to care for affected individuals, while taking steps to limit person-to-person spread within our communities.
+Our shared goal is to care for affected individuals, while taking steps to limit person-to-person spread within our community.

 When you are scheduled for a televisit, our staff will call you few minutes before your appointment to guide you through the process.
-The following are the browser links to our physicians for televisit:

 If you have an urgent problem and need to reach your doctor right away, please call 702-614-0850 and follow instructions to reach the on-call doctor.
-If you are having an emergency, call 911.
+If you are having an emergency, please call 911.

 While there is a great deal of news coverage about COVID-19, it is important to keep in mind that 80% of COVID-19 cases are mild or without symptoms, according to the World Health Organization (WHO).
 Similar to the seasonal flu, COVID-19 infection is more severe in patients with chronic underlying health conditions and the elderly.